oxinon/IOTA_price_ticker_TTGO-TS_1.8-TFT/README.md

 Adafruit_GFX.h <p>
 Adafruit_ST7735.h (see "Screen shifting Issue" Adafruit_ST7735_and_ST7789_Library-TS18 if you have Screen shifting)<p>
-ArduinoJson.h <p> (please use version from "Aruinojson by Benholt Blanchon Version 5.13.4") CoinMarketCapApi.h <p>
+ArduinoJson.h  (please use version from "Aruinojson by Benholt Blanchon Version 5.13.4")<p> CoinMarketCapApi.h <p>
   If you are have problem with the "wifi.h" delte the arduino/libraries/wiFi directory, you can use the esp32 WiFi.h
 <br>